student with mentor

 The goal of this first session is for you to get acquainted with your mentor/mentee and to establish both goals and plans for communication and regular meetings going forward.

-Leadership is a combination of strengths (who you are) and abilities (skills you’ve learned) applied to specific circumstances and contexts (actual behaviors and interactions).
-Conceptualizing leadership as behavior also implies that leadership can be learned and taught.
+Leadership involves a combination of strengths (who you are) and abilities (skills you’ve learned) applied to influence specific circumstances and contexts (actual behaviors and interactions).
+Conceptualizing leadership as behavior implies that leadership can be learned and taught.
 Your conceptualization of leadership is likely to affect the way you lead, so we’re going to spend some time developing that understanding.

-If you’re already to this point, you’ve completed the first-year mentoring curriculum, and the academic year is quickly drawing to a close.
-As you prepare to conclude your mentoring partnership this year, we invite you to take some time to reflect on this experience and celebrate the conclusion of another academic year.
+If you’ve made it to this point, you’ve completed the CLA mentoring curriculum, and the academic year is quickly drawing to a close.
+As you prepare to conclude your mentoring partnership this year, we invite you to take some time to reflect on this experience and celebrate your growth over the past year.